Direxion Daily Semiconductor Bear 3X Shares

 SOXS

-It is designed as a tactical tool for experienced traders to profit from or hedge against short-term declines in chip stocks.
+It serves as a tactical trading tool for experienced investors seeking to profit from or hedge against declines in semiconductor stocks.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily